LeoColomb/perfectmotherfuckingwebsite/README.md

 **6 fucking declarations and one attribute.**

-That's how much CSS an HTML it took to turn that [grotesque pile of shit](http://motherfuckingwebsite.com/) into this finally perfetc masterpiece.
+That's how much CSS and HTML it took to turn that [grotesque pile of shit](http://motherfuckingwebsite.com/) into this finally perfetc masterpiece.
 It's so fucking simple and it still has all the glory of the original perfect-ass website:

 * Shit's _finnaly_ lightweight and loads fast;
 * _Finnaly_ fits on all your shitty screens;